1980s in music: Pop

-The 1980s gave rise to the teenage groups Menudo, Timbiriche, and Los Chicos, as well as emerging teenage stars such as Luis Miguel, Sasha Sökol and Lucero.
+The 1980s gave rise to the teenage groups Exposé, Menudo, Timbiriche, and Los Chicos, as well as emerging teenage stars such as Luis Miguel, Sasha Sökol and Lucero.
 By 1988, however, the aforementioned Luis Miguel would transform into an adult superstar at age 18 with the hit La Incondicional (1989).
 Not too far behind was former Los Chicos' member Chayanne as he became a leading pop star by the end of the decade, with his 1987 hit Fiesta en America.
 As young stars begin to rise in Latin music, veterans such as Julio Iglesias, José José, Juan Gabriel, and José Luis Rodríguez El Puma continue their dominance in Latin music.
 1985 saw the worldwide breakthrough success of "Conga" by Gloria Estefan and Miami Sound Machine.
 Argentine-Venezuelan singer Ricardo Montaner joins those veterans with his 1988 hit Tan Enamorado.
 After the slow decline of Fania All-Stars, the new romantic genre of salsa Romantica would rise beginning in 1984.
 Younger salseros such as Frankie Ruiz, Luis Enrique, and Eddie Santiago would take advantage of this new genre rising salsa to new heights.
 Tejano Music starts to give little rise after Mazz crosses over to Mexico after their albums Una Noche Juntos and No Te Olvidare win Grammys.

 In 1989, Juan Luis Guerra scores a major Merengue hit with Ojala que llueva cafe.
-In the 1980s, the regional music scene in both Mexico and the Mexican American community in the United States was dominated by grupera.
+In the 1980s, the regional music scene in both Mexico and the Mexican-American community in the United States was dominated by grupera.
 This style of Mexican music combines cumbia, norteño, and rock music.
 The lyrics are rooted with romantic themes including heartbroken songs.
 Several notable grupera ensembles include Los Caminantes, Los Yonic's, Los Bukis, and Los Temerarios.

-In 1985 Sheena Easton and Luis Miguel wins the Grammy Award for Best Mexican/Mexican-American Performance for "Me Gustas Tal Como Eres".
+In 1985 Sheena Easton and Luis Miguel win the Grammy Award for Best Mexican/Mexican-American Performance for "Me Gustas Tal Como Eres".
 Eugenia León, representing Mexico, wins the 14th Annual OTI Festival with her song "El Fandango Aquí". in 1986 Vikki Carr wins the Grammy Award for Best Mexican/Mexican-American Performance for Simplemente Mujer.